Install GitLab Runner on Windows

 Long Answer:

 The web interface for GitLab CI emulates a UNIX ANSI terminal (at least partially).
 The gitlab-runner pipes any output from the build directly to the web interface.
-That means that any ANSI color codes that are present will be honored.
+That means that any ANSI color codes that are present are honored.

-Older versions of Windows’ CMD terminal (before Win10 version 1511) do not support ANSI color codes - they use win32 (ANSI.SYS) calls instead which are not present in the string to be displayed.
-When writing cross-platform programs, a developer will typically use ANSI color codes by default and convert them to win32 calls when running on a Windows system (example: Colorama).
+Older versions of Windows’ command prompt terminal (before Windows 10, version 1511) do not support ANSI color codes.
+They use win32 (ANSI.SYS) calls instead which are not present in the string to be displayed.
+When writing cross-platform programs, developers typically use ANSI color codes by default.
+These codes are converted to win32 calls when running on a Windows system, for example, Colorama.

-If your program is doing the above, then you need to disable that conversion for the CI builds so that the ANSI codes remain in the string.
+If your program is doing the above, you must disable that conversion for the CI builds so that the ANSI codes remain in the string.

-See GitLab CI YAML docs for an example using PowerShell and issue #332 for more information.
+For more information, see GitLab CI YAML documentation for an example using PowerShell and issue 332.

 The service did not start due to a logon failure error when starting service